AeranicusCascadia/lightbox_campaigns/README.md

    - Unpack the library files.

-   - Place the files in your site's /libraries folder such that the location is /libraries/featherlight.
+   - Place the files in your site's `sites/all/libraries` folder such that the location is `sites/all/libraries/featherlight`.

+   Installation can be verified from Reports » Status Report.
+There should be a message similar to: "Featherlight `VERSION` installed at `LOCATION`."

 CONFIGURATION
 -------------

  * Configure user permissions in Administration » People » Permissions:

-   - Add lightbox campaigns

-     Enables a user to add new lightbox campaigns.

-   - Administer lightbox campaigns
+   - Administer Lightbox Campaigns

-     Users need this permission to access the campaigns list and generally administer news/existing campaigns.
+     Users need this permission to access and manage campaigns.

-   - Delete lightbox campaigns

-     Enables a user to delete *any* existing lightbox campaigns.

-   - Edit lightbox campaigns

-     Enables a user to edit *any* existing lightbox campaigns.

 USE
 ---

-Lightbox campaign entities can be added from Content » Lightbox campaigns.
+Lightbox Campaign entities can be added from Content » Lightbox Campaigns.

-Every campaign entities has the following fields by default:
+Every campaign entity has the following fields:

- * Campaign name (string)
+ * Title (string)

    The name used in administrative pages to identify a campaign.